 This year we witnessed the world shift, and incidentally, films went from big screen to home screen.
-While the former is still in limbo, our studio can house private screenings of your favorite films, and the screen is definitely not small.
 With that in mind, we thought we would start opening up about our love of film, and specifically, a director that has set the stage for a genre few can emulate.
 Quentin Tarantino is, by all accounts, one of cinema’s true creators and culture shifters.
 From the newly acclaimed Inglorious Bastards to cult classics like Reservoir Dogs and Pulp Fiction, he’s best known for his writing and treatment.
 So, what makes Tarantino a modern-day film genius?
 A few things actually.

 Of course, his writing style is a huge part of what has made his work shine, but even more so, it is his shot choices that bring the audience deeper into the narrative of his films.
 Tarantino, like all directors at his level, use the camera as his most powerful storytelling implement.

 The way he stages a wide-angle shot, that not only sets a “scene” but tells you a story within a story.
 It is as if the breadth of his sets are, in their own right, actors themselves playing a fluid role that truly brings you in.
 While a director like Christopher Nolan also echoes this, Tarantino often stays wide until a lengthy dialogue is happening – of which there are many in his films.
 He also ensures that within each frame you truly see the magnitude of the character, on full display for the audience to see, feel, hear, and embrace no matter how ugly.